bluehabit/BlogPosts/CSS/CSS Only Animations.md

 When I initialliay transitioned from building web components in JS to CSS I was perplexed.
 I struggled with the concept quite bit and often found myself questioning why I was bothering to learn this instead of writing a few lines of Javascript instead.
 If this is you in the beginning, stick with it and you may learn a new trick or two.

 It is my hope that this article will clearly illuminate and clear any obfuscation on the matter.
+As we move through the material you may find that I like to move from simple to complex.
+If you find yourself already knowledgeable on the subject matter, please feel welcome to skip ahead.
+If not, please continue to hold the course as each section of this article is like a gear, with many required in unison to make the project work.

 ## At the Heart State Changes